quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Client Initial Packet {#packet-client-initial}

 The Client Initial packet has a type octet of 0x82.
-It carries the first cryptographic handshake message sent by the client, prior to receiving any packets from the server.
+It carries the first cryptographic handshake message sent by the client.

-The client populates the connection ID and packet number fields with randomly selected values.
-The randomized packet number is incremented for each subsequent packet (see {{packet-numbers}}).
+The client populates the connection ID field with randomly selected values, unless it has received a packet from the server.
+If the client has received a packet from the server, the connection ID field uses the value provided by the server.

+The packet number used for Client Initial packets is initialized with a random value each time the new contents are created for the packet.
+Retransmissions of the packet contents increment the packet number by one, see ({{packet-numbers}}).

 The payload of a Client Initial packet consists of a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message, plus any PADDING frames necessary to ensure that the packet is at least the minimum size (see
 {{packetization}}).
+This stream frame always starts at an offset of 0 (see
+{{stateless-retry}}).

 The client uses the Client Initial Packet type for any packet that contains an initial cryptographic handshake message.
-This includes all cases where a new packet containing the initial cryptographic message needs to be created, either in response to a Version Negotiation packet, or in response to a stateless retry ({{packet-server-stateless}}).
+This includes all cases where a new packet containing the initial cryptographic message needs to be created, this includes the packets sent after receiving a Version Negotiation ({{packet-version}}) or Server Stateless Retry packet ({{packet-server-stateless}}).